 3. Check cashing and wire transfer services.
 Banks and credit unions often have low-cost or free checking accounts and wire transfer services.
 Having a bank account helps you avoid expensive check cashing and wire service fees.
 Shop around and compare prices - you may save quite a bit.

 4. Tax refund anticipation loans.
 Your tax refund may be the largest chunk of money that comes into your hands all year.
 Before making plans for your refund, think about using some of it to start an emergency fund or to begin investing toward your personal goal.
 Be wary of services pitching tax refund loans, designed to give people cash advances, with the expectation that they will pay back the money plus interest when the refund is received.
 Tax refund loans can be very expensive - waiting a few weeks for your refund is often well worth it.

 The high price of convenience

 You usually have to pay more for convenience when choosing financial services.
 Don't just look at the service fee; ask the company to tell you the annual interest rate (APR) and to explain any other fees.
-Credit card rates can be as high as 29%.
-Payday loans can have annual interest rates as high as 700% or more annually.
+Credit card rates can be as high as 30%.
+Payday loans can have annual interest rates of over 650%.
 If the company refuses to provide clear, detailed information about interest rates and fees, don't do business with it.